Calendar & Events

 • Event tomorrow → Day-before reminder message triggered

-• Schedule change → Update notification sent to all affected parents/staff
+• Schedule change → Update notification sent to all affected parents and staff

 • Assembly on calendar → Expected mass student movement, system accounts for it